 The Sellinger Program

-For over 230 years, Maryland has provided support to its independent, nonprofit colleges and universities.
-For the past 40 years, that support has come from the Sellinger Program.
-The Program awards State aid to independent colleges through a formula linked to their enrollment and to the per-student appropriation of selected four-year public institutions.
-This self-adjusting formula remains in effect today and continues to be a national model.
+For almost 240 years, Maryland’s independent nonprofit colleges and universities have been an integral part of the State’s system of postsecondary education.
+For the past 50 years, support has been provided to our 13 state-aided institutions through the Sellinger Program.
+The Program awards State aid to independent colleges through a formula linked to enrollment and to the per-student appropriation of selected four-year public institutions.
+This self-adjusting formula links independent institutions in Maryland with the other segments of higher education in a cooperative partnership that stands out as a national model.

 Federal Student Aid